kkan0615/kkan0615.github.io/_posts/2022-09-03-react-typescript-web-worker.md

 ### Note
 - Take function code as parameter
 - Change code in file to Blob
+- Generate url in order to use it as Worker's url

 ## Step 3 - react page
 ```tsx